mechazoidal/cmake_cookbook/nanovg/README.md

 ## CMakeLists walkthrough
 ### CMakeLists.txt
-Declare our minimum cmake.
-There are no real advanced features used, so I usually use 2.8 as an absolute minimum.
-In 2018+ it's probably safe to use at least 3.0.
+Declare our minimum cmake version range.
+3.13 should be considered a "minimum" in 2020 and most systems at the time of this writing usually have 3.16
 ```
-cmake_minimum_required(VERSION 2.8)
+cmake_minimum_required(VERSION 3.13...3.16)
 ```

 Declare our project.
 This should always be the first statement outside of `cmake_minimum_required`, as most variables will not exist until this call.
+Our sample source file is a C++ file and nanovg is a C library, so we hint to cmake that both languages will be used.
 ```
-project(nanovg_torus)
+project(nanovg_torus VERSION 1.0 LANGUAGES C CXX)
 ```
-OpenGL(specifically GLU) is required, so request it here
+OpenGL(specifically GLU) is required, so request it here.
+We can't continue without it, so it is marked as required.
 ```
-# required for GLU includes
-find_package(OpenGL)
+find_package(OpenGL REQUIRED)
 ```

 CMake's case-sensitivity for packages depends on the host OS's filesystem.
 GLEW is usually provided in ALL-CAPS, so request it here.